Articulations#

 The newton.Model.joint_qd array stores the default generalized joint velocities for all joints in the model and is used to initialize newton.State.joint_qd.
 The generalized joint forces at newton.Control.joint_f use the same DOF order.

 Several other arrays also use this same DOF-ordered layout, indexed from newton.Model.joint_qd_start rather than newton.Model.joint_q_start.
-This includes newton.Model.joint_axis, joint limits and other per-DOF properties defined via newton.ModelBuilder.JointDofConfig, and the position targets at newton.Control.joint_target_pos.
+This includes newton.Model.joint_axis, joint limits and other per-DOF properties defined via newton.ModelBuilder.JointDofConfig, and the velocity targets at newton.Control.joint_target_qd.

 For every joint, these per-DOF arrays are stored consecutively, with linear DOFs first and angular DOFs second.
 Use newton.Model.joint_dof_dim to query how many of each a joint has.